Today we will discuss some of the things you can do to protect your computer’s motherboard, which in turn, protects the components attached to it.

 In some instances, the PSU might be the affected component, so check with a different PSU to make sure you’re on the right track.

-In a situation where the green light is actually on, yet you are still having problems, then check the components such as the CPU, GPU, and others.
+If the green light is actually on yet you are still having problems, check components such as the CPU, GPU, and others.
 From there, boot the computer and attempt to fire up the BIOS.

-Now, if you are still facing a dilemma, then we suggest checking the CMOS battery on the motherboard.
-If you have an old motherboard, then maybe the battery needs replacing.
+If you are still facing a dilemma, we suggest checking the CMOS battery on the motherboard.
+If you have an old motherboard, the battery may need replacing.
 In some instances, you may even need to purchase a new motherboard altogether.

 Read: Laptop Motherboard Repair